suvigyagarg/Tax-Calculator/README.md

 The app will then calculate the tax to be paid and the overall income.

-###Please note that the app assumes the user will enter 0 values in the input fields instead of leaving them blank.
+**Note**: The app assumes that the user will enter 0 values in the input fields instead of leaving them blank. and User would enter the value without the use of any commas.

 ## Challenges